sandoche/Jekyll-webpack-boilerplate/README.md

 - [ ] Try to fix in windows
 - [ ] Try to build Guetzli
 - [ ] Finish the article
+- [ ] Tell in documentation to change package.json or check how to change it in the favicon plugin